holmesmainsend/banking-application/README.md

 ## Future Improvements
   The list of potential improvements to this app is limitless.
 Some positive changes would include:
-  * Moving all the major security algorithms (salting, hashing, session key generation) to a separate Java layer and keep them private
+  * Moving all the major security algorithms (salting, hashing, session key generation) to a separate Java layer and keeping them private
   * Adding a SQL database layer for user credentials, balances, etc.
   * Enforcing stricter password/username requirements
   * Creating separate admin/server dashboard